ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 --------------
 1. Environment
 --------------
-In this tutorial, we will use a Ubuntu environment, which has been tested on:

-* Amazon AWS EC2 Ubuntu 14.04 LTS
+This tutorial was tested on Ubuntu 14.04 LTS and Ubuntu 16.04 LTS, respectively.
-* Ubuntu 16.04 LTS (desktop)

-The choice of cloud provider and operating system is arbitrary and shall by no means bias the reader.

-.. todo:: Include specific instructions for other cloud providers and operating systems.
-  Contributions welcome!
+The hosts can be local environments or cloud VMs.
+It is assumed that the user has direct access (via terminal / ssh) to the systems and root permissions.

 a.
 Storage

 Using a cloud based VM, external storage volumes are cheaper than VMs and easy to backup.
-In our use case, we use an AWS EC2 with 16 GB storage, have mounted a 100 GB btrfs-formatted external storage volume, and symlinked ``/var/lib/docker`` to the external volume.
+In our use case, we use a cloud based VM with 16 GB storage, have mounted a 100 GB btrfs-formatted external storage volume, and symlinked ``/var/lib/docker`` to the external volume.
-This allows us to store the bulky and precious cargo -- Docker images, Docker data volumes containing the CKAN databases, filestore, and config -- on a cheaper service.
+This allows us to store the bulky and/or precious cargo -- Docker images, Docker data volumes containing the CKAN databases, filestore, and config -- on a cheaper service.
 On the other hand, a snapshotting filesystem like btrfs is ideal for rolling backups.
-The same cost consideration might apply to other cloud-based providers.
+The same cost consideration might apply to any cloud-based providers.

 .. note:: This setup stores data in named volumes, mapped to folder locations which can be networked or local storage.